 This is what a busy market day would have looked like.
 Behind all the hustle and bustle Wilkinsons shop pictured went on to house Moynan’s Toy Shop and is now home to St. Vincents charity shop.
 To its right Delaneys store has become Capri Grill and Ladbrokes bookies today.

-The monument in market square was erected by public subscription of the people of Abbeyleix in 1860 in memory of the 2nd Viscount De Vesci in thanks for the assistance given by the De Vesci family to the people of Abbeyleix during the Famine when rents were reduced and food distribution
+The monument in market square was erected by public subscription of the people of Abbeyleix in 1860 in memory of the 2nd Viscount De Vesci in thanks for the assistance given by the De Vesci family to the people of Abbeyleix during the Famine when rents were reduced and food distributionorganised.
+It is still a main focal point of the town today.
+Date unknown

 The Brigidine nuns came to Abbeyleix in 1842 at the request of the Parish priest and a convent was built adjoining the Church of the Most Holy Rosary.
 It was extended in 1851 and 1863 when the “Nun’s chapel” was added.